Time management

 These tips and tricks will give you a head start!

 A fixed daily schedule gives your days a basic structure to hold on to.
-It creates space in your head.
+This allows you to plan your study sessions, tasks, and appointments effectively while maintaining flexibility for unexpected changes.

 Some ideas on structuring your days: